RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Threats to Validity

 Additional threats arise from using a Large Language Model in Step \#3.
 We chose Llama2 as the primary engine for the generation process, but further experimentation with other LLMs is necessary to explore potential improvements.
 To minimize the risk of hallucinations, we carefully crafted our prompts to be formal and precise \cite{rawte2023exploring}.
-Furthermore, we tested several different prompts, which are available in our online appendix \cite{appendix}, and each was executed at least 10 times to ensure the reliability of the results.
+Furthermore, we tested several different prompts, which are available in our online appendix \cite{appendix}, and each was executed at least 10 times to ensure the reliability of the results. \revised{Despite our careful prompt design, the decision to explicitly request system requirements while excluding non-functional requirements introduces a potential threat.
+Specifically, this choice may limit the ability of \textsc{RECOVER} to capture quality-related concerns unless they are explicitly mentioned in the conversation.
+While this design minimizes hallucinations and ensures that extracted requirements are grounded in stakeholder discussions, it may overlook implicit requirements that stakeholders assume rather than state explicitly.}

 \textbf{Threats to Conclusion Validity.} To mitigate potential threats of drawing conclusions from a questionnaire, we carefully designed it to minimize ambiguity and the potential for response biases.
 Moreover, we performed a pilot test to ensure the understandability and correctness of the questions.
 To avoid potential biases regarding using LLMs in SE tasks, we did not mention that the requirements shown were artificially generated until the very end of the questionnaire.
 Finally, we acknowledge that our work draws conclusions about the efficacy of the ML model employed in Step 1 by only considering trivial metrics such as precision and recall.
 Although we experimented with many different solutions, we know that further experimentation would be needed.